- 18 Minutes to read

 These endpoints support various implementation use cases:

-• Sending both online and offline purchase data via the Conversion API for Pixel API (preferred method).
+Sending purchase data via the Conversion API (preferred method).

-• Sending purchase data using multiple methods (e.g., online data via DOT/Pixel API and offline data via S3).
+Sending purchase data using multiple methods (e.g., online data via DOT and/or offline data via Conversion API or S3).

 Deliver Product Catalog Through S3/Partner Data Store (PDS)